prividentity/PrivateIdentity-Oldd/Cleanup-Cluster-and-Stacks.md

       cd $HOME/pb/kubernetes/deployment
       ./delete_all.sh

-Note: This command will delete complete EKS including mysql and redis stack
+Note: This command will delete complete EKS including mysql and redis stack.
+Make sure you have correct parameters in variables.sh and mysql-redis-variables.sh Because this script using value from mysql-redis-variables.sh and variables.sh scripts

+#### To delete Mysql stack
+     cd $HOME/pb/kubernetes/deployment
+     ./delete_mysql_stack.sh

+Note: This script will delete mysql stack from aws.
+It uses parameters from mysql-redis-variables.sh make sure it have correct values.

+### To delete Redis Stack
+     cd $HOME/pb/kubernetes/deployment
+     ./delete_redis_stack.sh

+Note: This script will delete redis stack from aws.
+It uses parameters from mysql-redis-variables.sh make sure it have correct values.